Why Email Encryption is a must have?

 Encryption Process

 The encryption process involves using algorithms to transform readable data (plaintext) into unreadable data (ciphertext).
-When an email is sent, the encryption method scrambles the content, making it unreadable to anyone except the intended recipient who has the decryption key.
-This ensures that even if the email is intercepted during transit, its contents remain secure and unreadable to unauthorized parties.
+When an email is sent, the encryption method scrambles the content, making it unreadable to anyone except the intended recipient who has the decryption key. even if the email is intercepted during transit, its contents remain secure and unreadable to unauthorized parties.

 Encryption Protocol